 Introduction to applied statistical analysis.
 Descriptive, correlational, and inferential statistics; concepts of population, sample, sampling distribution; elements of probability; parameters of discrete distributions; hypothesis testing: analysis of proportions, means, and variance; linear regression.
 Computer applications required.
 Cross-listed with MATH 1490.
-Prerequisite: MATH 1010 or by math placement.
+Prerequisite: MATH 1005 or MATH 1010 with a minimum grade of C or by math placement.